eToThePiIPower/bootstrap4jekyll/_resume-cards/projects.md

 (Upcoming)

-A contact management tool that keeps track of the people you meet, what you talked about recently, and gently reminds you to renew those connections.
+A contact management tool that keeps track of the people you meet, what you talked about recently, and gently reminds you to renew those connections and keep your promises.
 **Rails 5** / **Angular 2**

 #### Quotebook